 Flaking is a thermo mechanical procedure in a humid environment which significantly increases the digestibility and therefore the glycaemic index of cereals.Consequently, and even if it is « the dose that poisons », we advise against the use of flaked cereals for breeding, in particular in the broodmare at the end of gestation and for the foal under the mother.
 We equally advise against their use in horses that suffer from the aforementioned pathological states: excess fat, behavioural problems, chronic myopathies, gastric ulcers, Cushing’s disease, equine metabolic syndrome and laminitis.

-- Improve body condition = Preparation for the sale ring.
+Improve body condition : recover condition following a weight loss, preparation for the sale ring.

 To sum up

-Distributing reasonable amounts of slow releasing starch (barley, maize) associated with a bigger or smaller proportion of digestible starch (oats, flaked maize, etc.) seems to be the best compromise for the horse in good health whose energy requirements are not able to be totally met by forage alone.
+To do this, giving a concentrate feed that associates, whilst respecting quantity recommendations, forms of “slow” starch (barley, maize) with a greater or smaller portion of digestible starch (oats, flaked maize, etc.), seems to be the best compromise in the healthy horse whose energy requirements are unable to be entirely fulfilled by forage.